From Overwhelmed to Clear & Confident

-ADHD Therapy for Women in Fort Collins
+ADHD Therapy for Women and Femmes in Fort Collins, CO

 • ADHD, or Attention-Deficit/Hyperactivity Disorder, is a neurodevelopmental disorder that affects how the brain regulates attention, impulse control, and behavior.
 It is commonly associated with differences in the brain's executive functions, particularly in areas involved in focus, decision-making, and behavioral regulation.